1960s - 1970s Feminism: Second Wave Feminism

 Women's Strike for Equality

-During the Women's Strike for Equality, demonstrators marched and protested throughout the U.S. Read about the activities and effects of the 1970 Women's Strike for Equality.
+Learn about the organization and impact of the 1970 Women's Strike for Equality.

 After the Death of God the Father